DenialBagel/DenialBagel.github.io/content/blog/howtolearn/howtolearn.md

 I also have an online Spanish teacher, with whom I discuss the topics from my daily entry.
 That facilitates the conversion of newly acquired words from ‘ah I’ve seen this word somewhere’ to being able to actively use it in my speech.
 I obviously don’t do this with friends because…well, who hits up their friends and say, ‘Hey wassup?
 Let’s talk about genetically modified food today!’

 c.
-On days when I don't have Spanish conversations with friends or my teacher, I make a 10-minute recording of myself speaking Spanish.
-I then review the recording to identify moments where I hesitate or struggle to find words, and add the correct words to my daily entry.
+On days when I don't have Spanish conversations with friends or my teacher, I make a <a  class="link" href="https://youtu.be/p1ngKadnOg4">10-minute recording of myself speaking Spanish.</a> I then review the recording to identify moments where I hesitate or struggle to find words, and add the correct words to my daily entry.
 Recording yourself, although at first might feel unnatural, is the single most effective way to find out the gaps of your knowledge.
 Remember, no one has to see your videos if you don’t want them to be seen!

 <h2>resources I use</h2>